cjcheatham/Covid_Affects/README.md

 Using data collected from the CDC, usafacts.org, and the US Census Buearu, I was able to analyze the total number of confirmed covid cases across a state's population while and also see which vaccine manufacturer administered the highest amount of vaccines in a given state.

+## Ethical Considerations:
+Initially our group considered analyzing real data from a fitness company that one of our team members works for.
+However, after taking look at the relevant data we decided that it disseminate or risk disseminating personal information about the company's clientele.
+Therefore, we chose to analyze Covid-19 data to see any new trends and the impact on national consumer spending as we were able to find anonymized data for our respective topics.
+We chose to analyze data at the highest levels where conclusions around race, age, political believes, etc. cannot be drawn.
+Lastly, all raw data sources and statistics found on national trends from the last few years have been referenced in this read me and in the google slide presentation as well.

 ## Data